Averaging over 300 inches of annual snowfall, Steamboat Lake takes on a new personality in winter. Check out the Steamboat Winter Recreation Brochure.

 Placer Cove and the Sunrise Vista Campground are zoned "non-motorized" in winter and feature a network marked snowshoe and of groomed ski trails.
 Ski trails are generally groomed on Saturday mornings and as soon as possible after significant snowfall.

 Snowmobilers can ride in the park or access the Routt National Forest and 146 miles of groomed trails and backcountry.
-You can look at our most up-to-date grooming report for area snowmobile trails, courtesy of the Colorado Snowmobile Association and the Steamboat Lake Snow Club.
+You can look at our most up-to-date grooming report for area snowmobile trails, courtesy of the Colorado Snowmobile Association and the North Routt Snow Riders.

 Ice fishermen may try their luck during winter months.
 Before going out onto a frozen lake, pond or river, it's important to take safety precautions to reduce the risk of falling through the ice.
 Knowing how to judge ice conditions will also help you make more informed decisions while enjoying winter activities.
 For more information on ice safety, conditions and what to do if you fall through the ice, see the Ice Danger and Safety page.